JS Unryū

-JS Unryū (SS-502) is the second boat of Sōryū-class submarines.
+JS Unryū (SS-502) is the second boat of the Sōryū-class submarines of the Japan Maritime Self-Defense Force.
 She was commissioned on 25 March 2010.

 Construction and career

 Unryū was laid down at Kawasaki Heavy Industries Kobe Shipyard on 31 March 2006 as the 2005 plan 2900-ton submarine No. 8117 based on the medium-term defense capability development plan.
 At the launching ceremony, it was named Unryū and launched.
-She's commissioned on 25 March 2010 and deployed to Kure.
+She was commissioned on 25 March 2010 and deployed to Kure.

 On 24 September 2013, she left Kure for Hawaii for training in the United States.
-I returned to Kure on 24 December.
+She returned to Kure on 24 December.